xdv/divvy-dev-portal/content/concepts/consensus-network/consensus-principles-and-rules.md

 Conventionally, payment systems solve the double spend problem by having a central authority track and approve transactions.
 For example, a bank decides to clear a check based on the issuer's available balance, of which the bank is the sole custodian.
 In such a system, all participants follow the central authority's decisions.

-Distributed ledger technologies, like the XRP Ledger, have no central authority.
+Distributed ledger technologies, like the XDV Ledger, have no central authority.
 They must solve the double spend problem in some other way.

 # How Consensus Works